enkidevs/curriculum/python/core/deep-into-collections/best-way-to-implement-a-simple-queue.md

 ---
 ## Practice

-A queue can be implemented by using ???  and ??? for adding items, and by using ??? and ??? for removing items.
+A reverse queue can be implemented by using ???  instead of ??? for adding items, and by using ??? instead of ??? for removing items.

-* appendleft
+*appendleft
-* append
+*append
-* pop
+*pop
-* popleft
+*popleft
-* appendright
+*appendright
-* popright
+*popright

 ---
 ## Revision